Tock-Beng/TTB/README.md

 ### existing features

-+ navigation bar - allows users to easily explore different sections of the website
++ navigation bar - allows users to easily explore different sections of the website and will disappear once the user scrolls down.
+It will only reappear if the user is in the home page or scrolls up.
 + music page - by clicking the album cover, the page will redirect users to the band's music page
 + tour page - allows users to stay updated on the band's upcoming performances
 + about us page - allows users to view the band's history.
 Additionally, by clicking the band members name, the page will redirect users to the their instagram page.